The latest developments in research and treatment of MPNs

 Director and Professor of Medicine

 The Department of Leukemia has established the Hanns A. Pielenz Clinical Research Center for Myeloproliferative Neoplasms (HAP-CRC-MPN) as a distinct operational unit within the Leukemia Department and Leukemia Outpatient Center.
-The goal of this clinical research center is to understand the biology of myeloproliferative neoplasms (MPNs) through translational research, leading to new and effective therapies for MPN.
+The goal of this MPN Clinical Research Center is to understand the biology of myeloproliferative neoplasms (MPNs) through translational research studies and develop novel effective therapies for MPNs.

-- Clinical trials with novel agents developed specifically for patients with MPN
+- Clinical trials with novel agents developed specifically for patients with MPNs

 - Centralized tissue bank and database for collection and storage of patient specimens, which are valuable resources to conduct basic and translational research in MPNs

-- Education of physicians, patients, their families and the community at large about the latest in research and treatments of MPNs
+- Education of physicians, patients, their families and the community at large about the latest in research and treatments in MPNs

 In the spring of 2017, my husband Bill and I were getting ready to travel and do some charitable work.
 We’d finished raising our children and had been very active in our grandchildren’s lives, so we were looking forward to some time for ourselves.